ANALYSIS-U.S. Treasuries yield curve flashes red to investors

 Yield curve inversions and recessions, 3-mo/10-yr curvehttps://tmsnrt.rs/38dfkq1

-(Reporting by Megan Davies, Ira Iosebashvili, Lewis Krauskopf and David Randall; writing by Megan Davies; Editing by David Gregorio)
+(Reporting by Megan Davies, Ira Iosebashvili, Lewis Krauskopf and David Randall; Writing by Megan Davies; Editing by David Gregorio and Andrea Ricci)

 ((megan.davies@thomsonreuters.com; +1 646 223 6190;))